Mds92/MD.BootstrapPersianDateTimePicker/README.md

 ### Installing:
 First you have to install `Bootstrap 4+` and `jQuery 3+` and link them to your html file.

-Then you can install latest version of the plugin via npm or nuget:
+Then you can install latest version of the plugin via npm:

 ***npm install md.bootstrappersiandatetimepicker@latest***